-DOES AN ANTI-GAY DAD DO WHEN HIS SON COMES OUT?
+DOES AN ANTI-GAY CANINE DAD DO WHEN HIS SON FALLS FOR A MALE B*TCH?

 Flounder Town, Fupppsylvania,